sbercloud-terraform/terraform-provider-sbercloud/docs/resources/compute_eip_associate.md

 # sbercloud\_compute\_eip\_associate

 Associate an EIP to an instance.
-This is an alternative to `sbercloud_compute_floatingip_associate_v2`.

 ## Example Usage